gatsbys/Confy/README.md

 ## Installation

-The Nuget is available at :
+The Nuget is available at : Old version at https://www.nuget.org/packages/Confy.File/1.0.0

 ## Example Quick Usage